» Need Electrical Help? Get a Quick Reply! Ask the Electrician

 - Precaution: Identify the light circuit, turn it OFF and Tag it with a Note before working with the wiring.

-- Notice: The replacement ballast should be UL Approved.
+- Notice: The replacement Lamps should be UL Approved.

-- Materials: Replacement Solid State Electronic Ballast, Replacement Lamps as specified on the ballast label, twist on wire splice connectors.
+- Materials: Replacement of Solid State Electronic Ballast, Replacement Lamps as specified on the ballast label, twist on wire splice connectors.
+Best to upgrade to LED Lamps. (see below).

-How to Convert a Fluorescent Light Fixture from Magnetic Ballast and T12 Lamps to Electronic Ballast and T8 Lamps
+How to Convert a Fluorescent Light Fixture from a Ballast with T12 Lamps or T8 Lamps to Energy Efficient Lighting

-Converting a Magnetic Fluorescent Light Fixture to be Energy Efficient will require a New Ballast and New Lamps:
+Converting a Fluorescent Light Fixture to be Energy Efficient will only require New Lamps:

-Select an Electronic Ballast that will replace your existing magnetic ballast making sure the electronic ballast is compatible with the size and quantity of the lamps of the light fixture.
+Electronic Ballasts replaced your 1st Generation Legacy magnetic ballast which had to be compatible with the size and quantity of the lamps of the original light fixture.

 - Replacement Lamps